amirhnajafiz/jobs-exporter/README.md

 Monitoring ```kubernetes``` jobs and send their status and results over Kafka message broker.
-This operator keeps track of ```kubernetes``` jobs and pushs their information on Kafka.
+This operator keeps track of ```kubernetes``` jobs and send push notification on Kafka cluster.